Car Shuts Off While Driving: Find Solution here

 Car Shuts Off While Driving

-• The crankshaft sensor was replaced with a new one of the same part number.
-However, the same fault persisted, indicating that the sensor was not the root cause of the problem.
+The crankshaft sensor was replaced with a new OEM component of the same part number.

 Crankshaft Position Sensor Test